AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. Security
 ----------------

 - **Auto PrivateS3** significantly improves PrivateS3 usability and security by automatically retrieving S3 bucket names for PrivateS3 filtering.
-The use case to support thousands of organization's S3 buckets without having to manually import into the Controller.
-The second use case is to prevent accidental or intentionally input S3 buckets that are not owned by organization.
+One use case is to support large set of S3 buckets owned by organizations without having to manually import into the Controller.
+The second use case is to prevent accidental or intentional manual  input S3 buckets that are not owned by organization.
+For workflow, check out `PrivateS3 workflow <https://docs.aviatrix.com/HowTos/privateS3_workflow.html>`_.

 - **Subnets to Bypass FQDN** allows you to specify certain subnets in a VPC to bypass any FQDN filter rules.
 The use case is certain subnets are for Dev environment that does not require filtering.